G2DA: Geometry-Guided Dual-Alignment Learning for RGB-Infrared Person Re-Identification: Related Work

 \subsection{RGB-IR Person ReID}

-RGB-IR person ReID addresses the problem of matching a target person between two heterogeneous modalities, which has witnessed remarkable progress \cite{Wu_2017_ICCV,Ye2018VisibleTP,Ye2018HierarchicalDL,Dai2018CrossModalityPR,Hao2019HSMEHM,Wang_2019_CVPR,Wang_2019_AlignGAN,kang2019person,Zhang2019AttendTT,Tekeli_2019_ICCV,feng2019learning,Ye2019ModalityawareCL,Lu_2020_CVPR,Ye2020BiDirectionalCT,Ye2020DynamicDA,Zhu2020HeteroCenterLF,Kansal2020SDLSR,Wang2020CrossModalityPG,Choi_2020_CVPR,Ye2021VisibleInfraredPR} in recent years.
-Aside from intra-modality variations, RGB-IR ReID encounters the additional modality discrepancy resulting from different wavelength ranges of RGB and IR imaging sensors.
-Wu \textit{et al.} \cite{Wu_2017_ICCV} contributed the first cross-modality ReID dataset SYSU-MM01 and presented a deep zero-padding method to evolve modality-specific information.
-A partially shared two-stream CNN network was advanced in \cite{Ye2019ModalityawareCL}, where shallow layers are independent to learn a common feature space, and deep blocks are shared to mine discriminative cues for matching.
-There also have emerged a lot of metric learning strategies \cite{Ye2018HierarchicalDL,Ye2018VisibleTP,Ye2020BiDirectionalCT,Hao2019HSMEHM,Ye2020ImprovingNP,Zhang2019AttendTT} aiming to extract highly discriminative features that robust to heterogeneous modalities as well.
-Another avenues \cite{Wang_2019_CVPR,Wang_2019_AlignGAN,Wang2020CrossModalityPG,Choi_2020_CVPR} attempt to transfer image style via GAN to remit pixel-level modality discrepancy, while it is hard to restore the original colors of IR images and the adversarial training is unstable \cite{9276429}.
-Unlike previous approaches, Lu \textit{et al.} \cite{Lu_2020_CVPR} leveraged both modality-shared and specific information to strengthen the discriminability of the learned representations.
-However, the modality gap within each class may not be substantially reduced.
+RGB-IR person ReID addresses the problem of matching a target person between heterogeneous modalities, which has witnessed remarkable progress \cite{Wu_2017_ICCV,Ye2018VisibleTP,Ye2018HierarchicalDL,Dai2018CrossModalityPR,Hao2019HSMEHM,Wang_2019_CVPR,Wang2019RGBInfraredCP,kang2019person,Zhang2019AttendTT,Tekeli_2019_ICCV,feng2019learning,Ye2019ModalityawareCL,Lu_2020_CVPR,Ye2020BiDirectionalCT,Ye2020DynamicDA,Zhu2020HeteroCenterLF,Kansal2020SDLSR,Wang2020CrossModalityPG,Choi_2020_CVPR,Ye2021VisibleInfraredPR} in recent years.
+Aside from intra-class variations, RGB-IR ReID has to deal with the additional modality discrepancy resulted from different wavelength ranges of RGB and IR imaging sensors.
+Wu \textit{et al.} \cite{Wu_2017_ICCV} contribute the first RGB-IR ReID dataset named SYSU-MM01, and present a zero-padding one-stream network for cross-modality matching.
+One commonly used deep architecture for cross-modality image matching is two-stream CNN network \cite{Ye2019ModalityawareCL}, where shallow layers are independent to learn a common feature space, and deep blocks are shared to mine discriminative cues for matching.
+In addition, a lot of metric learning techniques \cite{Ye2018HierarchicalDL,Ye2018VisibleTP,Ye2020BiDirectionalCT,Hao2019HSMEHM,Ye2020ImprovingNP,Zhang2019AttendTT} are proposed to yield more useful discriminative feature representations that's robust to heterogeneous modalities, achieving significantly better performance.
+Another avenues \cite{Wang_2019_CVPR,Wang2019RGBInfraredCP,Wang2020CrossModalityPG,Choi_2020_CVPR} adopt GAN-based image style transfer to remit pixel-level modality discrepancy.
+By virtue of this, Wang \textit{et al.} \cite{Wang2020CrossModalityPG} propose to generate cross-modality paired-images, and then utilize global descriptors to perform instance-level alignments.
+It greatly alleviates the issue of instance misalignment between modalities and produces better cross-modality matching results.
+Whereas the adversarial training process is unstable \cite{Liu2020ParametersSE}, and such fine-grained alignment seems to profit less from global features alone, leaving large room for further performance improvement.